zaandahl/research-framework/results/README.md

 # research-framework results directory
 Your methods should save their results here.
+This folder is *not* in version control!

 Backup results from your methods in cloud-based storage (e.g. Dropbox, AWS S3).